EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 25 | February 7, 2020 | Friday

+**Today's Progress:** Today I learned about the reasoning behind conditional probability, and how this reasoning is expressed by the definition of conditional probability.
+Also learned to find conditional probabilities and interpret them, and determine whether two events are independent or not.

+**Description:** This includes the following:
+- Conditional Probability
+  - Reasoning
+  - Definition
+- Independence Check
+  - Compare P(B | A) and P(B)
+  - Other Methods

 ## Day 24 | February 6, 2020 | Thursday

 **Today's Progress:** Today I learned how to apply probability rules in order to find the likelihood of an event.
 I also learned to use tools such as Venn diagrams or probability tables as aids for finding probabilities, when appropriate.